-Performance is everything
+Performance is everything.

-Vanity and health are synonymous
+Vanity and health are synonymous.

-Research and reading create opportunities and advantages
+Research and reading create opportunities and advantages.

-Enlightened selfishness as a personal philosophy
+Enlightened selfishness as a personal philosophy.

-Postulated by writer Boom Shikha, diverting from a daily ritual that ties into my goals is non-negotiable.
-Enlightened self-interest merely means that I will not run roughshod over people if our efforts towards success are mutually beneficial.
+As postulated by writer Boom Shikha, diverting from a daily ritual that ties into my goals is non-negotiable.
+Enlightened self-interest means that I will not run roughshod over people if our efforts towards success are mutually beneficial.
 I will assist and ask for any necessary information.
 However, if distractors become impediments to the desired outcome, they will be removed for being disruptive to the process.
 And I won’t have a scintilla of regret.

-Money is a tool for options and solitude
+Money is a tool for options and solitude.

-If you ask people, “What would you do if money was no object?” the responses run the gamut.
+Suppose you ask people, “What would you do if money was no object?” the responses run the gamut.
 However, strategic thinking introverts seek fortune over fame to gain more personal power.
 They have no aspiration to live out loud nor shine a spotlight on their daily activities.
 For these introverts, money is essential to living life on their terms, and this generally means spending more time in solitude to do more of the intellectual work that satisfies them.
-Like any tool, money allows the building of a life free of distractions and infringements.
+Like any tool, money allows for building a life free of distractions and infringements.

 For strategic thinking introverts, pursuing an intellectually driven life is the only way to live.